gofynd/fdk-client-python/documentation/application/PAYMENT.md

 | body | [CancelOrResendPaymentLinkRequest](#CancelOrResendPaymentLinkRequest) | yes | Request body |

-Resends an existing payment link to the user.
+Use this API to resend a payment link for the customer

 *Returned Response:*